 The COVID-19 pandemic has resulted in a substantial curtailment of business activities worldwide and is causing weakened economic conditions, both in the United States and many countries abroad.
-As part of intensifying efforts to contain the spread of COVID-19, many companies and state, local and foreign governments have imposed restrictions, including shelter-in-place orders and travel bans.
-While some of these companies and jurisdictions have relaxed such restrictions, in some cases, the restrictions were put back in place after having been lifted.
-The Company understands that the ongoing COVID-19 pandemic, associated travel restrictions and social distancing requirements may continue to have an adverse impact on its results of operations.
+The Company understands that the ongoing COVID-19 pandemic, including the potential for periods of increases in case numbers and the emergence and spread of virus variants in communities in which we and our customers operate, may continue to have an adverse impact on its results of operations.
 While the ultimate economic impact of the COVID-19 pandemic is highly uncertain, the Company expects that its business and results of operations, including its revenues, earnings and cash flows from operations, may continue to be adversely impacted for the balance of 2022.